valleedelisle/sarjitsu/README.md

 Sarjitsu is accessible through Nginx container's URL / IP address.

-- If deployed through docker-compose, access the nginx IP.
+- If deployed through podman-compose, access the nginx IP.
 If you've used default settings from `env.example`, the URL should be `http://0.0.0.0:8001/`

 - If deployed through openshift, use the exposed nginx route.